 I love sewing reversible dresses and other reversible garments!
 You get two looks for the ‘price’ of one, plus a tidy, all-seams-enclosed finish that means no hemming and no seam finishing.
-Our popular Perfect A-Line Dress pattern is a great example of a fully reversible dress that I love to sew.
+Our popular Perfect A-Line Dress pattern for Girls and Perfect A-Line Dress pattern for Baby are great examples of a fully reversible dress that I love to sew.
 If you love reversible, you can sew right from our pattern and make the dress that you want!

 But sometimes, you might want to make an unlined a-line dress instead.
 You might be short on fabric, live in a hot climate, or want to embellish the outer side with dimensional embellishments that would be too bulky to wear on the inside of the dress (like our fun Perfect A Line Dress with Tuxedo Ruffle tutorial!).
 When you want an unlined a-line dress, it’s really simple to make it from this reversible pattern and today we’ll show you how.